 Witnesses:

 By: Keith A. Douglas, Executive Vice President

 (Print or Type Name)

 (Print or Type Name)

-STATE OF
+STATE OF -

-COUNTY OF
+COUNTY OF -

-t was acknowledged before me this day of by Keith A. Douglas as Executive Vice President of The pany, a Florida corporation on behalf of the corporation or who has produced
+0 0 ent was acknowledged before me this day of 9, by Keith A. Douglas as Executive Vice President of The

-(type of identification) as identification.
+Whiting-Turner Contracting Co. mpany, a Florida corporation on behalf of the corporation of the corpo

 NOTARY'S SEAL: NOTARY PUBLIC, STATE OF FLORIDA

 (Name of Acknowledger Typed, Printed or Stamped)

 Commission Number